donnatchris/inception-42/README.md

   * `-a` (or `--all`) removes all unused images, even those that are not "dangling" (untagged).
 Without `-a`, only "dangling" images are removed.
   * `-f` forces deletion without asking for confirmation.

-Perfect, here is an **explanation written for your README**, in your style, which explains **step by step the logic** that led to the writing of this `Dockerfile`.
-We keep the pedagogical and progressive tone, with references to concepts seen previously.

 ### BUILDING THE NGINX DOCKERFILE

 Now that we have seen the main directives of a `Dockerfile`, we can understand step by step the construction of the Nginx image for the Inception project.